Date: Feb 4th, 2017

-There is no entry fee and their are no prizes, this is a ride for HONOR and bragging rights.
+The entry fee collected for this event is to help offset the cost associated with the continued development and caretaking of the routes, their are no prizes, this is a ride for HONOR and bragging rights.

 ITT format is the original and hardest category to race.
 You agree to complete the route under your own power following the self supported rules with no pre-arranged outside assistance.